dask/dask/docs/source/scheduler-choice.rst

 1. The multiprocessing scheduler brings intermediate values back to the main process before sending them out again for new tasks.
-For embarrassingly parallel workloads (such as are common in dask.bag_ this is rarely a problem because repeated tasks are fused together and outputs are typically small (for example counts or a sum, or filenames to which we have written results).
-However for more complex workloads this can be troublesome.
+For embarrassingly parallel workloads, such as are common in dask.bag_, this is rarely a problem because repeated tasks are fused together and outputs are typically small, like counts, sums, or filenames to which we have written results.
+    However for more complex workloads like a blocked matrix multiply this can be troublesome.
 The distributed scheduler is sophisticated enough to track which data is in which process and so can avoid costly interprocess communication.
 2. The distributed scheduler supports a set of rich real-time diagnostics which can help provide feedback and diagnose performance issues.
 3. The distributed scheduler supports a larger API, including asynchronous